-Here's a simple ingrown toenail cure that works like a charm, along with other home remedies for preventing and treating ingrown toenails that you definitely must consider...
+Here's a simple ingrown toenail cure that works like a charm, along with other home remedies for preventing and fixing ingrown toenails that you definitely must consider...

 I have an ingrown toenail that is giving me hell and causing a lot of pain.
-Are there any proven home treatments or remedies that I can use?
+Are there any proven home treatments or remedies that I can use to get rid of it permanently?
 I definitely do not want to have surgery!